boostercloud/booster/docs/README.md

 }
 ```

 Every time you submit a command through the GraphQL API, Booster calls the command handler function for the given command.
-The Commands are part of the public API so that you can define authorization policies for them.
+Commands are part of the public API, so you can define authorization policies for them.
 They are also the place for validating input data before registering events into the event store because they are immutable once there.

 #### Commands naming convention

-Semantic is very important in Booster as it will play an essential role in designing a coherent system.
+Semantics is very important in Booster as it will play an essential role in designing a coherent system.
 Your application should reflect your domain concepts, and commands are not an exception.
 Although you can name commands in any way you want, we strongly recommend you to name them starting with verbs in imperative plus the object being affected.
 If we were designing an e-commerce application, some commands would be:

 - CreateProduct
 - DeleteProduct